 Kluber Lubrication's score of 24 is higher than 76% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Klüber Lubrication reported total carbon emissions of approximately 604,375,000 kg CO2e.
-This figure includes Scope 1 emissions of about 6,914,000 kg CO2e, Scope 2 emissions of around 3,499,000 kg CO2e, and significant Scope 3 emissions totalling approximately 593,962,000 kg CO2e.
+This figure includes Scope 1 emissions of about 6,914,000 kg CO2e, Scope 2 emissions of approximately 3,499,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 593,962,000 kg CO2e.
 The company has set ambitious targets to reduce its carbon footprint, aiming for a 75% reduction in Scope 1 and 2 emissions by 2025, compared to 2019 levels.
-Additionally, Klüber Lubrication is committed to reducing energy-related CO2 emissions per tonne of product by 40% by 2025, a target established by its Innovation Board in 2019.
-The emissions data is cascaded from Klüber Lubrication München SE & Co.
-KG, reflecting the company's commitment to transparency and accountability in its climate initiatives.
-The reported emissions figures highlight the company's focus on addressing its environmental impact, particularly through its extensive Scope 3 emissions, which account for the majority of its total emissions.
+Additionally, Klüber Lubrication is committed to reducing energy-related CO2 emissions per tonne of product by 40% by the same year.
+The emissions data for Klüber Lubrication is cascaded from its parent company, Klüber Lubrication München SE & Co.
+KG, reflecting a corporate family relationship.
+This data highlights the company's proactive approach to addressing climate change and its commitment to sustainability within the lubrication industry.

 Access structured emissions data, company-specific emission factors, and source documents